How to Trade with Support and Resistance

 - Trend line

 LET’S FIND ALL THE ABOVE SUPPORT AND RESISTANCE IN A SINGLE CHART

 Multi timeframe SUPPORT AND RESISTANCE

-- The power of support and resistance depends on the time frame we are looking at, the higher the time frame the higher the probability of it to work
+- The power of support and resistance depends on the time frame we are looking at, the higher the time frame the higher the probability of it work

-- Through all the timeframe support and resistance work but the rewards grow with the higher the timeframe it is
+- Through all the timeframe support and resistance work but the rewards grow the higher the timeframe is

 - The noise in the lower time frame chart is more

 Using the higher time frame and top-down analysis, put more weight on the higher time frame SR level.

 To focus on major support and resistance levels, first, find them on higher time frames before applying them to your trading time frame for analysis.